Skip to main content

 note

-Tax-exempt bids affect ALL taxable items.
-Zero-tax items (like formwork) have 0% tax rate by default, regardless of bid tax-exempt status.
+Tax-exempt bids affect only exemption-eligible consumable materials — not equipment, and not the always-taxed material subcategories.
+Zero-tax items (like formwork) have a 0% tax rate by default, regardless of the bid's exempt status.

 Historical Tax Rate Preservation